 The Kampmann lab develops and uses innovative technologies to understand cellular and molecular mechanisms of human diseases and to discover new therapeutic strategies.
 A major focus of our research is on neurodegenerative diseases such as Alzheimer's and Parkinson's Disease.
 To this end, we have established a CRISPR-based functional genomics platform for genetic screens in both human iPSC-based and murine models of disease.
 We are an interdisciplinary group of postdocs, graduate students and staff research associates.
-We are proud of our lab culture of intellectual curiosity, collaboration, support, and fun.
+We are proud of our lab culture of intellectual curiosity, collaboration, support, and fun!
+Read more about our lab at kampmannlab.ucsf.edu.

 In this position, you will be working as a member of a research team developing innovative, CRISPR/Cas9-based functional genomics approaches to understand the disease mechanism and to identify potential therapeutic strategies.
 You must be willing to work in a team, be organized, enjoy problem solving, and have strong communication skills.
 As you become familiar with our methodology, there will be opportunities to work independently on research projects.
 Based on your interest and expertise, you will be able to contribute to bioinformatics analysis of data as well.